mjacquem/RodentThickness/README.md

 Contact : mjacquem@unc.edu

-Measure cortical thickness of rodent brain
+tool to measure cortical thickness of rodent brain

 These softwares need to be installed before executing the tool :
   - ImageMath